-I love learning about how people do the things they do.
-I had the honour of working with a fashion designer as she designed a fashion line from scratch.
-This is everything I learnt, a peek into someone else’s creative process.
+I had the honour of working with a fashion designer as she designed a fashion collection from scratch.
+This post is a peek into someone else’s creative process.

 Develop Your Story

-At this I write this, Shreya is a 27 year old fashion designer.
-She and I share a deep appreciation for the best kinds of non-commercial, independently-produced psychedelic trance.
-In search of inspiration for her new collection we decided to take a song we both and turn it into a collection of elegant women’s wear.
+Shreya and I share an appreciation for the best kinds of non-commercial, independently-produced psychedelic music.
+In search of inspiration for her new collection, we decided to take a song we both loved and turn it into an elegant collection of women’s wear.

 The track we picked is called Faerie Spell by Lost Keys.
-It starts with a story about about a dragon being born and talks about Magic as the life force of our world and how it keeps nature, and everything around us, in balance.
+It is a story about a dragon being born.
+It talks about Magic as the life force of our world and how it keeps nature, and everything around us, in balance.
 Fantastic food for the imagination.

-I learnt that the goal when gathering material for a story board is to find (or invent) things that help your ideas flow.
-The more interesting your ideas are the more involved you will become during the rest of the creative process.
+I learnt that the goal when gathering material for a storyboard is to find (or invent) things that help ideas flow.
+The more interesting the ideas, the more involved you become with the rest of the creative process.

 We played with the dragon theme by deconstructing a collection of dragons into as few lines as possible.

-Macchu Picchu and Gaudi’s architecture also added to our inspiration.
-We were also inspired by a wonderful story about a man who build a hobbit house for his family with less than 3000 pounds.
-A lot of the organic, natural forms in the final collection came form these inspirations.
+Macchu Picchu and Gaudi’s architecture got mixed in.
+We found a story about a man who builds a hobbit house for his family with less than 3000 pounds.
+A lot of these organic, natural forms found their way into the final collection.

-Once we had a character and a setting, we began stockpilling clippings of images and ideas we liked.
-Colours that worked, shapes that caught our attention, patterns that intrigued us, basically anything that spoke to us directly.
-We continued to rearrange elements and build on ideas as we scultped our story into different shapes, colours and contours.
-Over the course of an hour, different concepts started to emerge and design ideas start to solidify.
+Once we had a character and a setting, we began stockpiling clippings of images we liked.
+Colours that worked, shapes that caught our attention, patterns that intrigued us, basically anything that spoke to us.
+We continued to rearrange elements and build on ideas as we sculpted our story.
+Over the course of a few hours, different shapes, colours and contours started to emerge, and ideas began to solidify.

 Once we settled on the ideas that we liked, we stripped away everything else and were left with a collage of our favourite concepts.

 The next step was to translate these design concepts into actual forms.
-These forms were drawn around a croquis (a small sketch of a model) before we decided the designs that worked best.
+These forms were drawn on a sketch of a female model (called a croquis) before we agreed on the designs that worked best.